 Auction Market Theory – Understanding of market and orderflow dynamics

-If you are interested in technical trading and you spend your time during the day at any social media either it is Twitter, Youtube, Instagram, etc.
+If you are interested in technical trading and spend your time during the day at any social media site, it is Twitter, Youtube, Instagram, etc.

-You are most likely going to meet a lot of other traders that like to express their opinions on the market.
+You are most likely going to meet many other traders who like to express their opinions on the market.

-“We are just retraced to this level, signaled by this indicator so we are heading this way.”
+“We are just retraced to this level, signalled by this indicator, so we are heading this way.”

 The truth is that most retail traders don’t understand why the markets they trade are actually moving.